 Students whose program requires calculus will take this test to place them in the appropriate level.
 If you have taken AP Calculus, see AP credit information below.

-Required for some students if granted ACCESS admission.
+Required if you are an Access Scholar and some conditionally admitted students.
 You will be notified if you are required to participate in these placement tests.

 - Music Theory placement test